 Frankenstein, First Look imagery, copyright Netflix

-Guillermo Del Toro cites Mary Shelley as the inspiration and motivation for years of creative work.
+Guillermo del Toro cites Mary Shelley as the inspiration and motivation for years of creative work.
 In 2024 his ambition of adapting her masterpiece Frankenstein for the screen came to fruition.

-Watch Guillermo Del Toro discussing his experience of filming in Edinburgh
+Watch Guillermo del Toro discussing his experience of filming in Edinburgh

-Edinburgh's gothic and literary heritage appealed to Del Toro when looking for locations for his film, and we were thrilled when he selected locations on the Royal Mile for key scenes.
-Look out for the busy Edinburgh street (Canongate), the butchers' alley (Bakehouse Close) and Victor Frankenstein's Edinburgh residence off it (Museum of Edinburgh in Acheson House); the marketplace (West Parliament Square) and the hanging square (Makars' Court).
+Look out for the busy Edinburgh street (Canongate), the butchers' alley (Bakehouse Close) and Victor Frankenstein's Edinburgh residence off it (Museum of Edinburgh in Acheson House); the marketplace (West Parliament Square) and the 'hanging square' (Makars' Court).

-Public executions really did take place in Edinburgh's gothic past in the Grassmarket and on the Royal Mile rather than Makar's Court.
-Instead, visitors to Makars' Court can explore Edinburgh's literary history at the Writers' Museum.
+Visitors to Makars' Court can explore Edinburgh's literary history at the Writers' Museum.
 And those interested in finding out more about Edinburgh's gothic past while also visiting one of the locations can visit the Museum of Edinburgh.

-Guillermo Del Toro's Frankenstein, c/o Netflix
+Guillermo del Toro's Frankenstein, c/o Netflix

 In addition to working with local crew, particularly in the locations and art departments, the production brought in a cast of 200 (approx) supporting artists from the local community, each of whom was sized and fitted with the most incredible costumes and equipped with a story about what their character was doing in the scene.